Crisis in East Africa

 - Seeking to stop or delay the construction of development projects that threaten local people’s means of survival and advocating for communities to be consulted in the use of their land and other natural resources

 - Attracting media attention to local land rights struggles and pressuring investors to consider the human cost of their projects

 - Providing adolescent girls with greater access to quality sexual and reproductive health information and care as well as counseling services, so they can make healthy decisions about their own bodies

 - Working with health care providers to ensure that sex workers can more easily access critical health services

-- Engaging community and religious leaders, police and the general public about the human rights of LGBT people and overcoming intolerance and ignorance
+- Engaging community and religious leaders, police and the general public about the human rights of LGBTQI people and overcoming intolerance and ignorance

 - Teaching women and girls about the laws that protect their rights